Rosetta Douglass: Teaching, writing, and activism

 Douglass worked as a teacher.
 She eventually became primarily a homemaker and wife.
 She wrote the paper My Mother as I Recall Her in 1900, as well as the paper What Role is the Educated Negro Woman to Play in the Uplifting of Her Race?

 She wrote “The galling chain and merciless lash were the instruments used to accomplish humiliation and degradation of the African.
 Avarice was the factor in the composition of the character of a large number of white men of America that wrought such ravishes in the well-being of the African.”
 She also wrote, “Allow the Negro two hundred and fifty years of unselfish contact to offset the two hundred and fifty years of Caucasian selfishness, and be as assiduous in his regeneration as you were in his degradation - then judge him.”

 Douglass worked with her father, and had a keen sense of social justice issues.
 She advised her father against accepting the presidency of the Freedman’s Bank.
 She went on to become a founding member of the National Association for Colored Women.

+Death

+Douglass was a member of the First Church of Seventh-day Adventists, in Washington, D.C. until her death.
+She died on November 25, 1906.